Rider Guide

 BIKE CORRAL

-We offer free, unfenced bike corrals located at the North Junction and Park HQ rest stops.
+We offer free, unfenced bike corrals located at the North Check In (first pullout on the left of East Rim Drive) and Park HQ rest stops.
 You can use these bike corrals while you are parking your vehicle or riding the shuttle to retrieve your vehicle.
-We use a ticketing system to ensure each bike returns to the proper owner.
-For questions on how the bike corrals operate please contact us.
-Please refer to the map for the North Junction and Park HQ rest stop locations.
+Please refer to the map for the North Check In and Park HQ rest stop locations.

-If you use the bike corral at the end of the event, please plan to pick up your bike no later than 6:15 pm.
-Rest stops including North Junction and Park HQ will begin breaking down promptly at 6:00 pm when the event is over.
+If you use the bike corral at the end of the event, please plan to pick up your bike no later than 4:15 pm.
+Rest stops including North Check In and Park HQ will begin breaking down promptly at 4:00 pm when the event is over.

-When placing your bike in the bike corrals you do so at your own risk.
+When placing your bike in the bike corrals, you do so at your own risk.
 Ride the Rim, Crater Lake National Park and event volunteers do not assume responsibility for any bikes placed in the bike corral at any time and are not liable for any damage or theft while in the bike corrals.
+It is recommended that one person stay behind from a group to monitor the safety of the bikes.

 MEALS